 Relationships are all we have in life.

-The purpose of life is to reveal that you are love.
-To see who you really are and to act from that.
+The purpose of life is to love and be loved.
+To see who you are and act from that.

-Your specific purpose is to live out your specific expression of love.
+Your mission is to live out your specific expression of love.
 Whatever that specific expression is.
 It’s up to you to discover that for yourself.